Skip to Content

 Will I get academic credit for my exchange at a foreign university?

 Yes, you will receive a transfer of credit for successful study at the host university, provided the study meets Massey's requirements.
-Before you go on exchange, you are required to obtain academic approval from Massey for your proposed study at the host university.
-If you make any changes to the courses you actually study on exchange in comparison to your initial paper selection, you need to check with Massey that the new courses are appropriate for credit to your Massey programme.
+Before you go on exchange, you are required to obtain credit approval from Massey for your proposed study at the host university.
+If you make any changes to the courses you actually study on exchange in comparison to your initial course selection, you need to check with Massey that the new courses are appropriate for credit to your programme.
 You should also plan out the completion of your degree to ensure that you will be able to meet the requirements to complete your Massey degree if you participate in the exchange.

-Do I enrol in papers at Massey while I am away on exchange?
+Do I enrol in courses at Massey while I am away on exchange?

-The exception is that if you want to take a Massey extramural paper while on exchange, you can enrol in an extramural paper.
-If the paper is part of your total 60 credits for the semester (i.e. you are taking the equivalent of 45 credits at the partner university), you will be charged Massey tuition fees for a total of 60 credits for the semester.
-However, if the extramural paper is in addition to a full-time workload at the partner university, you will be charged for the extramural paper in addition to 60 credits of exchange tuition fees.
+The exception is that if you want to take a Massey distance course while on exchange.
+If the distance course is part of your total 60 credits for the semester (i.e. you are taking the equivalent of 45 credits at the partner university), you will be charged Massey tuition fees for a total of 60 credits for the semester.
+However, if the distance course is in addition to a full-time workload at the partner university, you will be charged tuition fees for the distance course in addition to 60 credits of exchange tuition fees.
 If the distance course has an exam, make sure you contact the Examinations Office at Massey to make arrangements to sit your exam overseas.
 Students who are NZ permanent residents but not NZ citizens need to be aware that they will be charged international tuition fees for a distance course if they study a Massey course by distance while overseas.

 Is it possible to undertake an exchange in two different countries consecutively?

 Yes, this is possible for undergraduate students.
-For example, you could study for one semester in England, and then one semester in Sweden.
 We strongly recommend applying to both host universities prior to departure, so that the necessary paperwork can be completed while you are still in New Zealand.